 This is a paid internship!
 I know that sounds crazy, but its true.
 Chris knew it was a long term investment for the company, and learning skills that make us valuable in the market is one hell of a risk.
 There is no revenue gained up front from the running of the internship and DevOps Bootcamp.
 It has been working out, though; we have full time converts who benefited the company soon after graduation and current interns working on actual products and material that add to the business.

 The third round completed June 30th, 2017.
 It took around a week to wrap up and do a postmortem.
 There was a retrospective where the entire Chico team got together to discuss the camp’s past and future.

-This is a current overview of what is in the bootcamp.
+Here’s a current overview of what is in the DevOps bootcamp.